Al-Rihaniyya: 1948, aftermath

 Following the war the area was incorporated into the State of Israel, with the village's lands taken over by kibbutz Ramat HaShofet and the moshav of Ein HaEmek.

-In 1992 the village site was described: "The rubble of the houses lies in piles that are covered with dirt, bushes, and thorns.
-The village cemetery (now covered with cactuses) and a well are visible at the bottom of a hill north of the site.
-Large sections of the adjacent land are used for agriculture; to the south there is an avocado orchard."
+According to Khalidi's description in 1992, the village site was strewn with housing rubble, bushes and thorns.
+The village cemetery and a well were visible at the bottom of a hill to the north.
+The surrounding land was farmed and an avocado orchard lay to the south.